Philosophy of memory essay prize

 2024 competition

-The Centre for Philosophy of Memory at the Université Grenoble Alpes is pleased to invite submissions for an essay prize on the theme of philosophy of memory.
+The Centre for Philosophy of Memory at the Université Grenoble Alpes is pleased to announce the winner of the fourth philosophy of memory essay prize.

-The winning essay will be published in the Review of Philosophy and Psychology.
-The winner will be awarded a budget of up to 2000 EUR to cover travel and accommodation for a research visit at the Centre for Philosophy of Memory.
-This will include an opportunity for the researcher to present his work and to participate in other CPM events.
+The winning article is "On consistently assessing alleged mnemonic systems (Or, why isn't immune memory "really" memory?)", by David Colaço, a postdoc at LMU Munich.
+Dr. Colaço's article will be published by the Review of Philosophy and Psychology.
+He will also be given a budget of up to 2000 EUR to cover travel and accommodation for a research visit to the Centre for Philosophy of Memory.

 2022 competition